open-forest-observatory/geograypher/README.md

 conda activate MVMT
 ```

-You could run into issues when installing dependencies.
-Check that your executable permissions are valid by running python and python3.9
+For internal collaborators working on /ofo-share, you could run into issues when installing dependencies.
+Check that your executable permissions are valid by running python and python3.9.

 ```
 python